Waukesha County Court Records

 Waukesha, WI 53188

-Mail requests should be sent to the relevant division with the case number (or party name and date of birth), a description of the specific documents needed, a self-addressed stamped envelope, and a contact phone number.
+Mail requests should go to the relevant division with the case number (or party name and date of birth), a description of the specific documents needed, a self-addressed stamped envelope, and a contact phone number.
 Payment in full is required before any request is processed.
-If you do not have a case number and the clerk must search for the record, a $5.00 search fee applies ($4.00 in Probate Court).
+If you don't have a case number and the clerk needs to search for the record, a $5.00 search fee applies ($4.00 in Probate Court).

 Copy fees across all divisions:

 All divisions accept credit card payments in person or by phone.
-The Clerk of Circuit Court’s office does not email court records.
+Note that the Clerk of Circuit Courts office does not email court records.

 Off-site records: Older files stored off-site can be retrieved at no charge within approximately 72 hours.
-Emergency retrieval is available for $22.75 per trip and can typically be completed within two hours after payment.
-Retrieved files remain available for three business days before being returned to storage.
+If you need something urgently, emergency retrieval costs $22.75 per trip and can usually be completed within two hours after payment.
+Retrieved files remain available for three business days before going back to storage.

 Are Court Records Public in Waukesha County?

-Wisconsin’s public records law, codified in Chapter 19, Subchapter II of the Wisconsin Statutes, establishes a strong presumption in favor of public access to government records, including court files.
-Unless a specific statute or court order makes a record confidential, anyone may inspect and obtain copies of Waukesha County court records during regular business hours or through the WCCA system.
+Wisconsin's public records law, found in Chapter 19, Subchapter II of the Wisconsin Statutes, creates a strong presumption in favor of public access to government records, including court files.
+Unless a specific statute or court order makes a record confidential, anyone may inspect and copy Waukesha County court records during regular business hours or through the WCCA system.

 Categories of restricted or confidential records include:

-• Informant identities — Information that would reveal the identity of a confidential informant is not available to the public.
+- Informant identities — Information that would reveal a confidential informant's identity is not available to the public.

-Wisconsin Supreme Court Rule Chapter 72 governs the retention and maintenance of court records, establishing minimum retention periods that vary by case type.
-For most felonies, the retention period is 50 years; for misdemeanors and civil matters, retention periods are shorter.
-Once a record’s retention period expires, it may be destroyed through approved methods.
+Wisconsin Supreme Court Rule Chapter 72 sets minimum retention periods for court records, which vary by case type.
+Most felony records are kept for 50 years; retention periods for misdemeanors and civil matters are shorter.
+Once a record's retention period expires, it may be destroyed through approved methods.

-The Clerk of Circuit Court serves as the statutory custodian of all court records filed in Waukesha County.
-This office is responsible for maintaining documents, managing access, collecting fees and fines, and ensuring confidentiality where required by law.
+The Clerk of Circuit Court is the statutory custodian of all court records filed in Waukesha County, responsible for maintaining documents, managing access, collecting fees and fines, and keeping records confidential where required by law.

 Waukesha County Criminal Court Records

-Criminal matters in Waukesha County are handled primarily by the Circuit Court’s Criminal/Traffic Division and, for local ordinance violations, by the various Municipal Courts.
+Criminal matters in Waukesha County are handled primarily by the Circuit Court's Criminal/Traffic Division.
+For local ordinance violations, the various Municipal Courts take over.
 The Circuit Court has exclusive jurisdiction over felony prosecutions, misdemeanor charges, and criminal traffic offenses.

 Criminal/Traffic Division